An Integrated Approach to Research and Learning

-The Integrated Biosciences Graduate Program is a university-wide, multi-disciplinary M.S.
-(Plan A only) and Ph.D. program designed to prepare students for a variety of careers in the biological sciences.
+The Integrated Biosciences Graduate Program is a University of Minnesota systemwide program, offering M.S.
+(Plan A only, thesis required) and Ph.D. degrees.
+The program emphasizes principles that connect all fields of the biological sciences and prepares students for a variety of careers in their chosen area of study.

 Excellent research and classroom opportunities are available on both the Duluth and Twin Cities campuses.